jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I should not see (the text ):text in the :rowText row</code></summary>

 <br/>
-Asset text not in a table row containing given text
+Asset text not in a table row containing given text.
 <br/><br/>

 ```gherkin